Sesame Chicken Salad

-With tender sesame marinated chicken, colorful veggies, and a delicious sesame dressing, this sesame chicken salad is one of our favorite healthy dinners!
+With tender sesame marinated chicken, colorful veggies, sweet mandarin oranges, and a delicious sesame dressing, this sesame chicken salad is one of our favorite healthy dinners!
 (Gluten-Free, Paleo-Friendly)

 Overhead view of Sesame Chicken Salad in a white bowl on a white background